zappa/Zappa/README.md

 3. Copy the entire ARN of that certificate and place it in the Zappa setting `certificate_arn`.
 4. Set your desired domain in the `domain` setting.
 5. Call `$ zappa certify` to create and associate the API Gateway distribution using that certificate.

+(Note: No matter which region you are using, your certificate must be placed in us-east-1, which is the region in which AWS places many resources that are used globally.)

 #### Deploying to a Domain With a Let's Encrypt Certificate (DNS Auth)